Trump sets sights on Pennsylvania and Harris plans to head west as hurricane scrambles campaigning

 The hurricane caused Trump to put off a virtual event Tuesday night focused on health care and postpone a Univision town hall in Miami.

+Trump’s campaign said Wednesday that the former president had spoken to Netanyahu after Iran launched recent missile attacks on Isreal.

+“World leaders want to speak and meet with President Trump because they know he will soon be returning to the White House and will restore peace around the globe,” Trump campaign spokesperson Karoline Leavitt said in a statement.

-Biden already postponed a trip scheduled this week to Germany and Angola, saying, "I just don't' think I can be out of the country at this time."
+Biden, meanwhile, already postponed a trip scheduled this week to Germany and Angola, saying, "I just don't think I can be out of the country at this time."

 Milton is approaching just days after Hurricane Helene killed more than 220 people in six Southeastern states and left behind a swath of destruction that federal, state and local authorities are trying to alleviate even as they now brace for the next storm.